crlc/Yeehaw/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Groups and Posts Creation (~1 day)
+### Phase 1: User Authentication, Groups, Posts, and Replies Creation (~1 day)
 I will implement user authentication in Rails.
-Users will be able to create groups and posts using a simple text form in a Rails view.
+Users will be able to create groups, posts, and replies using a simple text form in a Rails view.
 At the end of this phase the app will be pushed to Heroku.

 [Details][phase-one]